Jods-Its/Jods-Bountiful-Foraging/README.md

 * Find Halite (Salt rock) in coastal mines and caves.
 Crush halite with a hammer to obtain salt.
 * All meats now have a "salt" button.
 If you have enough salt, you can salt the meat.
 Leave the meat indoors for a day and it will cure.
 Cured meat last twice as long as its cooked counterpart.

+**V.1.1.0:**
+* Frontier Comforts' salt is now compatible with salting system.
+Salting system will always pick crushed halite over salt.
+* Ptarmigan meat can now be salted.
+* You can now turn crushed halite into salt.
+* You can now craft fir seeds bundles to cook them in batches.
+* Halite chunks are rarer now, but little halite pieces will appear now in caves (renewable).
+* Coal chunks can now appear in some mines and caves.
+Break them to get several coal pieces.
+* 2 new rare secret decorative items that spawn in the wild.
+I want screenshots if you find one :wink:
+* Crow carcasses, fir cones and halite pieces spawn % can be tweaked via ModSettings.

 * For CandleLight users, Bountiful Foraging+ let you obtain fat from orca blubber and wax from bee hives.

 ## Troubleshooting